 Monsoon is one of the most beautiful seasons in Kerala, which is given a hearty welcome after the long summer months.
 Rains in Kerala are heavy which may go on for days together without stopping.
-But this does not stop the inflow of visitors to God's Own Country.
+But this does not stop the influx of visitors to God's Own Country.

 Tourists from across the country as well as from other countries come here during the monsoon season to witness and experience the true beauty and the magic of the monsoon showers.
 If you are planning to undergo an Ayurvedic massage and other rejuvenating therapies as well, it is believed that the monsoon season is the best time to revive your body with the help of the herbal oil massages.

 Once your body is rejuvenated, you can head to the scenic places around the different parts of the state, which would definitely cast a magical spell on you.
-Wondering where to go in Kerala during this season?
+Wondering where to go in Kerala during this monsoon?
 Well, then scroll down and know more about some beautiful places in God's Own Country.

 At a distance of 76 km from the capital city of Trivandrum, Ashtamudi is well known for its homestays as well as the beautiful houseboats.
 The place is quiet and peaceful, where one can spend a lot of time indoors.
 When indoors, make sure you head to an Ayurvedic centre, which would enable you to be refreshed.

 Who does not want to make a trip in the houseboat through the waves of the Ashtamudi Lake?
 The food prepared in the houseboats with fresh caught fishes is truly an experience one must not miss when here.

 Blessed with nature's scenic backwaters, lagoons, canals and beaches, Alappuzha or Alleppey is located between the Vembanad Lake and the Arabian Sea.
 Fondly called the Venice of the East, one can see many people hopping on to the houseboat cruises which would take you around the backwaters of Alappuzha and also around the city.